-7.08 The plan shall be draughted in black ink only (except for red outlining as called for by subsection (r) hereof) and shall show all the details, as follows:-

-- (a) Boundary-lines run, as full lines. - (b) Boundary-lines not run, as broken lines. - (c) Bearings of all boundaries on the quadrantal or full circle system. - (d) Dimensions of all boundaries in metres and decimals. - (e) Bearings and dimensions of traverse lines and triangulation rays.
+- 7.08 The plan shall be draughted in black ink only and shall show all details, as follows: - (a) Boundary-lines run, as solid lines. - (b) Boundary-lines not run, as broken lines, except where such boundaries are subject to subsection (f). - (c) Bearings on the full-circle system. - (d) Dimensions shall be in metres and decimals thereof. - (e) The designation (C), denoting calculated, shall follow the bearing and dimension of a boundary-line not run and which forms part of the area dealt with by the plan. - (f) The perimeter boundary-lines of the area dealt with by the plan shall be solid lines having a width of 1.0 to 1.5 mm. - (g) Bearings and dimensions of traverse-lines and triangulation rays.
 These lines and rays shall be in fine broken lines.
-If more convenient, the bearing and dimensions may be shown in tabular form elsewhere on the plan. - (f) A table showing co-ordinates prepared in compliance with section 3.09 or as provided in section 3.05. - (g) The boundaries of surveyed rights-of-way crossing the lot or block shall be shown as fine broken lines.
-Boundary intersection dimensions and posting details, as required by section 4.06 (d), shall be shown.
+If more convenient, the bearings and dimensions may be shown in tabular form elsewhere on the plan. - (h) A table showing co-ordinates prepared in compliance with section 3.10.